nfabacus/s3-bucket-policy-example/README.md

-# aws S3 Bucket Policy Example
+# AWS S3 - Bucket Policy and CORS configuration Example

-This is just to test S3 bucket policy to restrict the access to a bucket by domain.
+### Purpose: Restrict access to a S3 bucket by specific domain only.
+Below setting worked for me.

 1. Go to s3 in aws and create a bucket.
 2. Place some image and video files in the bucket.